supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

 ## Lab Objectives

-In this exercise, you will be performing the following tasks:
+In this exercise, you will be performing the following task:

 - Task 01: Create a Policy Assignment